LeMay discontinues plastic film collection

 Thurston County Solid Waste staff has been working with the community to explore ways to reduce the estimated 90 million plastic shopping bags we use annually.
 This work was requested by the Thurston County Solid Waste Advisory Committee (SWAC), which is made up of city, citizen, and industry representatives.

-Staff presented the final report, Reducing Our Use: Plastic Shopping Bags, to the SWAC last September.
+Staff presented the final report, Reducing Our Use: Plastic Shopping Bags, to the Solid Waste Advisory Committee (SWAC) in September 2012.
 The group approved the report and recommended that the city councils of Thurston County and the Thurston County Commissioners adopt a plastic bag ban.
-Many jurisdictions across the country, including seven Washington cities, have taken such action.

-If you would like to receive periodic emails, please sign up here.
+If you would like to receive periodic emails, sign up here!

 Summary of the Thurston County Plastic Bag Project